 In addition, pathed storage transactions could require Northern to increase its operational storage quantities which Northern relies on to balance its system, thereby significantly reducing the flexibility currently offered shippers on Northern’s system, or increasing costs or both.
-Currently, Northern maximizes the utilization from each of the storage fields by managing the Shipper’s FDD and IDD needs and its own operational storage needs in aggregate.
+Currently, Northern maximizes the utilization of each of the storage fields by managing the Shipper’s FDD and IDD needs and its own operational storage needs in aggregate.
 This allows Northern to shift injections and withdrawals between fields in a manner that best matches the reservoir constraints and needs of each field, shipper nominations and system conditions.
 The aquifer fields (Redfield and Lyons) require a consistent prescribed injection and withdrawal pattern to maximize the efficiency of the reservoir and insure the highest possible recovery of cycle volumes from each field.
 Northern needs to be able to net FDD, IDD and operational storage requirements in order to manage individual field injections and withdrawals.

 (4) Northern’s Contracts are Not Path Specific

 Northern’s transportation contracts do not identify a specific path for gas from receipt point to delivery point.
 Shippers only select the receipt points and delivery points, with a quantity assigned to each.
 The Shipper’s right to capacity at a receipt or delivery point does not mean that the shipper has a right to the same amount of mainline capacity on any particular pipeline from the receipt point to the delivery point.
 The concept of segmentation presupposes that all transactions occur on a unidirectional, long-line mainline where there are multiple receipts and delivery points.
 This is not the case on Northern’s system, which does not involve a unidirectional mainline with multiple receipt and delivery points off of the mainline.
 To permit line-by-line segmentation is not as simple as redrafting all of Northern’s firm contracts to specify a line-by-line path from receipt point to delivery point.
 Even if this were possible, attempting to path current firm entitlement from a specific receipt point to delivery point likely would not be sufficient to meet shippers’ firm requirements.
-This is due to the fact that operating the grid system on a non-path specific basis maximizes flexibility and the utilization of capacity because gas flows are not constrained to specified point-to-point paths.
+This is due to the fact that operating the grid system on a non-path specific basis maximizes flexibility and the utilization of capacity because gas flows are not constrained to specified point-to-point paths. [this is a little vague.
+Can we argue that converting all current contracts to path specific would be impossible because of overlapping mainline entitlements?
+We imply that that is true but never exacltly say it]

 (5) Segmentation Would Diminish Customer Flexibility and Capacity Utilization Benefits under Northern’s Zone Structure